-Why I Use a Standing Desk
+Why I use a standing desk

 I started noticing some discomfort back in early 2011.
 And I decided to make an investment in a standing desk.
-After all, the computer is how I make a living so I don’t see it as a waste of money, but rather an investment long term in my health.
-And fast forward 4 years, I can tell you that buying a standing desk is one of the best investments and decisions I have ever made.
+After all, the computer is how I make a living.
+So I don’t see it as a waste of money, but rather an investment long term in my health.
+And fast forward eight years, I can tell you that buying a standing desk is one of the best investments and decisions I have ever made.

 So the big reveal, yes I am going to show you my workstation area.
-Pardon the cables, I moved a while back and never got around to the cable management part.
-As you can tell.
-But you can see from the picture that I have a standing desk with a motor on it.
+Please ignore the messy cable management. 😬 But you can see from the picture that I have a standing desk with my iMac on it.
 This allows me to go up and down throughout the day.
-In fact, it is 9:58PM right now and I am standing up writing this blog post.
+In fact, it’s 9:58 pm right now and I am standing up writing this blog post.

-When you purchase one you can get a motor to go up and down and even one with presets.
-I just have the basic motor.
-They range from around $600-$750.
+When you purchase one, you can get a motor to go up and down and even one with presets.
+I have the basic motor model.
+They range from around $400-$750.
 Not cheap by any means, but if you’re on your computer constantly, it is the best investment you will ever make.
 And they also have free shipping!

 There are things you should be aware of, especially when first transitioning to a standing desk.

-After a week or so, your legs will adjust and you can easily stand for hours.
-I usually stand from 8AM to noon.
-Sit from noon to 4PM, and then stand again in the evening.
+After a week or so, your legs will adjust, and you can easily stand for hours.
+I usually stand from 8 am to noon.
+Sit from noon to 4 pm, and then stand again in the evening.
 Technically I am doing a lot more standing than sitting.
-But you can do whatever you feel comfortable with.
+But do whatever makes you comfortable.

 Get More Stuff Like This

-Marketing, WordPress, Blogging Tips, SEO and Reviews, once a week.
+Marketing, WordPress, Blogging Tips, SEO and Reviews, twice a month.

 Thank you for subscribing.